reach/router/website/src/markdown/pages/intro.md

 ## Navigating Programmatically

-If you need to navigate programmatically (like after a form submits), import `navigate`.
+If you need to navigate programmatically (like after a form submits), import `useNavigate`.

 ```jsx
 import { useNavigate } from "@reach/router"